Evil eye: Around the world

+Among those who do not take the evil eye literally, either by reason of the culture in which they were raised or because they simply do not believe it, the phrase, "to give someone the evil eye" usually means simply to glare at the person in anger or disgust.
+In such context could also simply be used to express jealousy, envy or admiration, especially in a hyperbolic manner.
+The term has entered into common usage within the English language.
+Within the broadcasting industry, it refers to when a presenter signals to the interviewee or co-presenter to stop talking due to a shortage of time.

 By religion

 In Judaism

 Pink protective neckband with a heart-shaped pendant and coins designed to distract the evil eye, 1944, Basel.
 In the Jewish Museum of Switzerland's collection.

 A tiny lead scroll about 200 years old inscribed with a Hebrew text for prayer and warding off evils.
-The scroll was inserted into some form of silver accessory (لوله و زه نجير; bar and chain), wrapped with a piece of cotton, to be hung on the chest.
+The scroll was inserted into some form of silver accessory (لوله و زه نجير), wrapped with a piece of cotton, to be hung on the chest.
 Kurd's Heritage Museum, Sulaymaniyah, Iraq.

 The evil eye is mentioned several times in the classic Pirkei Avot (Ethics of Our Fathers).
 In Chapter II, five disciples of Rabbi Yochanan ben Zakai give advice on how to follow the good path in life and avoid the bad.
 Rabbi Eliezer says an evil eye is worse than a bad friend, a bad neighbor, or an evil heart.

 Talmudic exegete, Rashi, says in the wake of the words of Israel's Sages that when the ten sons of Jacob went down into Egypt to buy provisions, they made themselves inconspicuous by each entering into a separate gate, so that they would not be gazed upon by the local Egyptians and, thereby, trigger a malevolent response (the Evil eye) by their onlookers, seeing that they were all handsome and of brave and manly dispositions.

 Some Jews believe that a "good eye" designates an attitude of goodwill and kindness towards others.
 Someone who has this attitude in life will rejoice when his fellow man prospers; he will wish everyone well.
 An "evil eye" denotes the opposite attitude.
 A man with "an evil eye" will not only feel no joy but experience actual distress when others prosper and will rejoice when others suffer.
 A person of this character represents a great danger to moral purity, according to some Jews.